Yahya3mn/Yahya3mn/README.md

 # Hi there, I'm Yahya 👋

 ## 👩‍💻 About Me :
+I received my Bachelor’s degree in Computer Engineering from Karabuk University.
+I'm currently pursuing a master’s degree in the Department of Artificial Intelligence Engineering, Institute of Science, Karabuk University

-🛠 I’m currently working on quantum computing.
+🛠 I’m currently working on Quantum Computing, Quantum Artificial Intelligence.
-🌱 I’m currently learning Go, Node.js, and React.
+🌱 I’m currently learning Node.js and React.
 ---

 ## 🧰 Tech Stack: